 If properly done, weight lifting will not exacerbate your back pain.
-In fact you may feel that pain start to melt away as weight lifting begins to strengthen your lower back and supporting body parts.
+In fact, you may feel that pain start to melt away as weight lifting begins to strengthen your lower back and supporting body parts.

 However, when your back pain comes on suddenly (what doctors call acute pain), the additional stress of weight training could put you in harm’s way, potentially leading to injury.
-To use weight lifting as a back pain treatment, start by talking to your doctor.
+To use weight lifting as a back-pain treatment, start by talking to your doctor.
 Your doctor can advise you on whether or not to lift weights.
 If they are recommended, your physician can advise you on which workouts to stay away from.

+Aerobic exercises are good for your back, and your whole body.
 Aerobic workouts—sometimes called cardio—help strengthen the whole cardiovascular system, from the lungs and heart down to the blood vessels themselves.
 Aerobics can include biking, swimming, walking, or many other exercises that elevate your heart rate and get you moving.
 To start, try a short session.
 Then over time, lengthen the session as your stamina improves.